List of Bose portable audio products

-The portable audio products sold by Bose Corporation have been marketed as the SoundLink models.
+The portable audio products sold by Bose Corporation have been marketed as portable smart speaker and SoundLink.
 These wireless speaker systems are battery powered and play audio over a wireless connection from a separate source device (such as a computer or smartphone).
-Most models use Bluetooth to communicate with the source device.
+Most Soundlink models use Bluetooth to communicate with the source device.

 Models

 SoundLink

 The first SoundLink product was released in 2009 and used a USB wireless transmitter plugged into the computer to receive audio from the computer (using a proprietary protocol— not Bluetooth).
 The system included a remote control.
 Reviewers criticized the high price of US$550.

 SoundLink Mobile

 The SoundLink Mobile was released in 2011 as a smaller, battery-powered model.
 It used Bluetooth to communicate with the source device.
 Reviewers praised the unit's audio quality, but criticized the high price and lack of a microphone (to enable its use as a speakerphone).

 The SoundLink Mobile was replaced by the SoundLink Bluetooth Mobile Speaker II, sold from 2012 until 2014.
 It included a rechargeable battery that was rated at up to 8 hours of playback at moderate volume levels.
 The rear of the device includes a 3.5 mm auxiliary input.
 The appearance is very similar to its predecessor, with the biggest change being the folding arrangement of the front cover.

 Reviewers praised the updated version for its audio quality and high volume for a compact device, but criticized its high price and the lack of a speakerphone function.
 It was classified as an Editors Choice' product by PC Magazine.